pigly-di/pigly/packages/pigly/README.md

 }
 ```

 The intention here is to give most flexibility and consistently in how the Symbols are created, especially if you want to configure a container across multiple independenly-compiled libraries.
-Its possible that the way this hash is generated will change in future versions, if any issues arrise.

 ## License
 MIT